-- How can I get reliable information about a complementary therapy?
+- How can I get reliable information about a complementary health approach?

-- How can I determine whether statements made about the effectiveness of a complementary therapy are true?
+- How can I determine whether statements made about the effectiveness of a complementary health approach are true?

-- Are complementary therapies tested to see if they work?
+- Are complementary health approaches tested to see if they work?

-- I am interested in a therapy that involves treatment from a complementary health practitioner.
+- I’m interested in an approach that involves seeing a complementary health practitioner.
 How do I go about selecting a practitioner?

 - Can I receive treatment or a referral to a complementary health practitioner from NCCIH?

-- Can I participate in a clinical trial of a complementary therapy?
+- Can I participate in a clinical trial of a complementary health approach?